Netflix/titus-executor/README.md

 make protogen
 ```

-### Force the protobuf definiition to be re-fetched and Go code re-generated
+### Force the protobuf definition to be re-fetched and Go code re-generated

 ```sh-session
 make clean-proto-defs && make protogen